Daniel Akerson

-Daniel Francis Akerson (born October 21, 1948) is the former chairman and CEO of General Motors, serving from 2010 to 2014.
+Daniel Francis Akerson (born October 31, 1948) is the former chairman and CEO of General Motors, serving from 2010 to 2014.
 Akerson succeeded Edward Whitacre as CEO on September 1, 2010, and became chairman of the board on January 1, 2011.
 He was succeeded by General Motors CEO Mary Barra.
 Akerson was a managing director of The Carlyle Group and head of global buyout prior to joining General Motors.
 He joined the General Motors board of directors on July 24, 2009.
-Akerson also serves on the boards of American Express and the U.S. Naval Academy Foundation, and in 2014 joined The Carlyle Group as a Vice Chairman and Special Advisor to the Board of Directors.
+Akerson also serves on the boards of American Express and the U.S. Naval Academy Foundation, and in 2014 joined The Carlyle Group as a vice chairman and special advisor to the board of directors.

 Personal life

-Akerson was born in Oakland, California, grew up in Mankato, Minnesota, and currently resides in McLean, Virginia.
+Akerson was born in Oakland, California, grew up in Mankato, Minnesota, and attended Mankato West High School.
+He currently resides in McLean, Virginia.
 He holds a Bachelor of Science degree in engineering from the United States Naval Academy (Class of 1970) and a Master of Science degree in economics from the London School of Economics.
 Akerson served as an officer on a Naval destroyer from 1970-1975.

 Akerson's maternal grandparents are German and his paternal grandparents are Swedish.